Are you familiar with Baidu SEO?

 As more and more western companies are expanding into Chinese markets, it’s becoming more important than ever to consider Baidu and its role in driving relevant visits from users in China to your websites.

-In this article, I’ll go over everything you need to know about Baidu SEO – how it’s different, how it ranks, and how you can optimize your content for the search engine.
+In this article, I’ll go over everything you need to know about this concept – how it’s different, how it ranks, and how you can optimize your content for the search engine.

 What We’ll Cover: